LLNL/axom/src/axom/mint/docs/sphinx/sections/mesh_representation.rst

   lowest dimensional constituent entities of a mesh.
-The :ref:`Nodes` are associated with the spatial coordinates of the mesh and are used in defining the topology of the higher dimensional topological entities comprising the mesh, such as, the :ref:`Cells`, :ref:`Faces`, etc., as discussed earlier.
+The :ref:`Nodes` are associated with the spatial coordinates of the mesh and are used in defining the topology of the higher dimensional topological entities comprising the mesh, such as the :ref:`Cells`, :ref:`Faces`, etc., as discussed earlier.
   In a sense, the :ref:`Nodes` provide the means to link the :ref:`Topology` of the mesh to its constituent :ref:`Geometry` and thereby instantiate the mesh in physical space.